ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 You can change some configuration options using environment variables.
 Such variables are: `YT_TOKEN`, `YT_PROXY`, `YT_PREFIX`.
 And also options for setting up the logging options (that are separate from the config): `YT_LOG_LEVEL` and `YT_LOG_PATTERN`.

-When using CLI todo, you can pass the configuration patch in the `--config` option.
+When using [CLI](../../../api/cli/cli.md), you can pass the configuration patch in the `--config` option.

 Be aware that the library configuration doesn't affect the client configuration, and when you are creating a client, a configuration using default values is created by default.
 To pass the configuration based on environment variables to the client: `client = yt.YtClient(..., config=yt.get_config_from_env())`.
 You can also update the current configuration by values from the environment variables using the `update_config_from_env(config)` function.